michaelpatrickpurcell/Decibel/combat.md

 The mechanical focus of many such games is on the rules governing how combat works.
 One common paradigm is to subdivide a combat encounter into a sequence of rounds.
 During each round, each character has an opportunity to act.
-On a player's turn, they will decide what action their character will take and then resolve that action immediately.
+On a player's turn, they decide what action their character will take and then resolve that action immediately.
 Characters act in some initiative order that is the same during each round and determined by some independent preliminary process.

 In this example, we will use these same basic components but rearrange the order in which they are performed.
 During each round:
   1. All of the players decide what actions their characters will attempt to perform.
-  2. All of the players will declare their characters' intentions.
+  2. All of the players declare their characters' intentions.
-  3. All of the players will assemble a dice pool that will be used to resolve their character's action and roll the dice.
+  3. All of the players assemble a dice pool that will be used to resolve their character's action and roll the dice.
-  4. All of the players will use the results of these rolls to determine initiative order.
+  4. All of the players use the results of these rolls to determine initiative order.
-  5. In descending initiative order, each player will resolve their character's action.
+  5. In descending initiative order, each player resolves their character's action.

 Details of how initiative order is determined, what kinds of actions can be attempted in combat, and how those actions should be resolved are given below.